citizen987/go-jackpot/README.md

 go test ./... -v
 ```

-This will execute unit tests for all modules: logic, service, server and storage.
+This will execute unit tests for all modules.

 ---